Q: What is included in the price of the cruise?

 Q: Are wheelchairs available onboard?

-A: The Carnival Breeze does NOT provide wheelchairs for onboard use.
+A: The Oasis of the Seas does NOT provide wheelchairs for onboard use.
 However, you can rent a wheelchair, motorized wheelchair or scooter from the following vendors.

 - Care Vacations: 1-877-478-7827